MAQuesada/Google-Workspace-Agent/publication/publication.md

 Our Google Workspace Agent leverages a carefully selected stack of technologies:

 * **[LangGraph](https://www.langchain.com/langgraph)** serves as the backbone for agent orchestration.
-It provides a graph based framework for managing custom agent systems and maintaining state across interactions.
+It provides a graph-based framework for managing custom agent systems and maintaining state across interactions.

 * **[LangChain](https://www.langchain.com/langchain)** provides the foundation for LLM integration and tool creation.
-It also provides automatic integration with LangGraph and LangSmith.
+It also offers automatic integration with LangGraph and LangSmith.

 * **[LangSmith](https://smith.langchain.com/)** monitors, traces, and evaluates every step of the reasoning and tool execution process.
-It also provides a confortable web interface to visualize the flow of information through the agent network.
+It also provides a comfortable web interface to visualize the flow of information through the agent network.

 * **[PostgreSQL](https://www.postgresql.org/)** handles persistent storage for conversation history and agent state, enabling continuity across sessions.